 Equipment which fulfils the fundamental purpose of the group (this should be funded by membership fees)

 Events that only benefit a small number of people and are unlikely to impact positively on a wider network of people

 Donations to another organisation/charity

-Funding for alcohol will be at the discretion of Societies Council
+Refreshments will be funded at the discretion of Societies Council